Harsh-Vrdhn/TryHackMe/biohazard/README.md

  MANSION MAP:
       Location:
      /diningRoom/
       /teaRoom/
       /artRoom/
       /barRoom/
       /diningRoom2F/
       /tigerStatusRoom/
       /galleryRoom/
       /studyRoom/
       /armorRoom/
       /attic/
  BAR ROOM:

-     THERES A LINK WHICH WILL GIVE A BASE32 ENCODED STRING NV2XG2LDL5ZWQZLFOR5TGNRSMQ3TEZDFMFTDMNLGGVRGIYZWGNSGCZLDMU3GCMLGGY3TMZL5
+  There is a link which will give you a base 32 encoded string

-     After decoding we get music sheet flag! music_sheet{362d72deaf65f5bdc63daece6a1f676e}
+     NV2XG2LDL5ZWQZLFOR5TGNRSMQ3TEZDFMFTDMNLGGVRGIYZWGNSGCZLDMU3GCMLGGY3TMZL5

- ENTERING THE MUSIC SHEET FLAG IN THE BAR ROOM GIVEN SPACE SECRET BAR ROOM
+     After decoding it you get music sheet flag! music_sheet{362d72deaf65f5bdc63daece6a1f676e}

-     WE ENTER INTO A SECRET BAR ROOM!
+ Entering the music sheet Flag in the bar room given space you will be taken to a "SECRET BAR ROOM"

      There you will find a gold emblem flag gold_emblem{58a8c41a9d08b8a4e38d02a4d7ff4843}

      REFRESH THE PAGE
-     and enter the emblem flag and after submitting it u get "rebecca"
+     and enter the emblem flag and after submitting it you get "rebecca"

 SINCE THERE IS A EMBLEM SLOT IN DINING ROOM ONE
 WE TRIED ENTRING THE OLD EMBLEM IT DIDINT WORKED
 LET'S ENTER THE GOLD EMBLEM THERE

-NOW WE GET A CIPHER TEXT
+Now you get a cipher text!
 klfvg ks r wimgnd biz mpuiui ulg fiemok tqod.
 Xii jvmc tbkg ks tempgf tyi_hvgct_jljinf_kvc

- DECODING IT GIVES US;
+ Decoding it gives you;
- there is a shield key inside the dining room.
-The html page is called the_great_shield_key
+ "there is a shield key inside the dining room.
+The html page is called the_great_shield_key"

     shield_key{48a7a9227cd7eb89f0a062590798cbac}